 Statement on Body of Work

-Our urban and geographic environment is in a constant state of transformation.
-My work explores states of change between order and chaos that relate to the visual experience of environmental shift.
-Painting and Installation Art are modes of communicating our sensitivity to environmental factors; these practices provide me with a cadence and context through which to express ideas.
-My installations explore order/chaos theory by invoking abstraction through the juxtaposition of technology, architecture, and nature colliding.
+My work explores states of change between order and chaos reflecting the visual experience of the constant fluctuations within our urban and geographic environment.
+Painting and installation art are modes for communicating my sensitivity to environmental factors—these practices provide me with platforms to explore ideas related to climate change and sustainable building.
+My installations address these issues by constructing abstractions of natural forces frozen in the midst of chaotic events; juxtaposing architecture and nature colliding while simultaneously presenting ideas for rebuilding.
 Paintings are a meditation on movement, color, permutation, and gesture; boundary coordinates operating between space and color.

 Above image, taken by Rustin McCann, Photographer.